piriya33/CDC_Wordpress/wp-content/plugins/health-check/readme.txt

 == Description ==

-This plugin will perform a number of checks on your WordPress install to detect common configuration errors and known issues.
+This plugin will perform a number of checks on your WordPress installation to detect common configuration errors and known issues, and also allows plugins and themes to add their own checks.

-It currently checks your PHP and MySQL versions, some extensions which are needed or may improve WordPress, and that the WordPress.org services are accessible to you.

 The debug section, which allows you to gather information about your WordPress and server configuration that you may easily share with support representatives for themes, plugins or on the official WordPress.org support forums.

-Troubleshooting allows you to have a vanilla WordPress session, where all plugins are disabled, and a default theme is used, but only for your user.
+Troubleshooting allows you to have a clean WordPress session, where all plugins are disabled, and a default theme is used, but only for your user until you disable it or log out.

+The Tools section allows you to check that WordPress files have not been tampered with, that emails can be sent, and if your plugins are compatible with any PHP version updates in the future.

 For a more extensive example of how to efficiently use the Health Check plugin, check out the [WordPress.org support team handbook page about this plugin](https://make.wordpress.org/support/handbook/appendix/troubleshooting-using-the-health-check/).

-In the future we may introduce more checks, and welcome feedback both through the [WordPress.org forums](https://wordpress.org/support/plugin/health-check), and the [GitHub project page](https://github.com/WordPress/health-check).
+Feedback is welcome both through the [WordPress.org forums](https://wordpress.org/support/plugin/health-check), the [GitHub project page](https://github.com/WordPress/health-check), or on [Slack](https://make.wordpress.org/chat) in either [#forums](https://wordpress.slack.com/messages/forums/) or [#core-site-health](https://wordpress.slack.com/messages/core-site-health/).

 == Frequently Asked Questions ==